Lighthouses of the United States: Colorado

 * Frisco Bay (Dillon Lake) (?)

 Date unknown.
 Previously active; focal plane about 26 ft (8 m); flashing white light.
 18 ft (5.5 m) octagonal wood tower with lantern, painted white with black trim.
-A 2023 photo is at right, Tasha West has a 2023 closeup, Virgil Hammock has another photo, and Google has a 2008 street view.
-The lighthouse is also seen in Google's 2018 street view.
-In 2019 it was removed during a reconstruction of the marina; this caused it to disappear from Google's satellite view.
-The lighthouse returned after the project was completed.
-This light is on the Dillon Reservoir, which provides water for the Denver metropolitan area through a tunnel under the Continental Divide.
-The lake is at an elevation of 9017 ft (2748 m), making this the highest lighthouse in the U.S. Located in a marina in Frisco, at the southwestern end of the lake, about 70 mi (115 km) west of Denver on the I-70 expressway.
+A 2023 photo is at right, Tasha West has a 2023 closeup, Virgil Hammock has another photo, and Google has a 2023 street view and a satellite view.
+In 2019 the lighthouse was removed temporarily during a reconstruction of the marina; it returned after the project was completed.
+This light is on the Dillon Reservoir in Summit County.
+The reservoir provides water for the Denver metropolitan area through a tunnel under the Continental Divide.
+The lake is at an elevation of 9017 ft (2748 m), making this the highest lighthouse in North America.
+Located in a marina at the southwestern end of the lake in Frisco, a town of about 3000 residents that is a center for nearby ski resorts; the town is about 70 mi (115 km) west of Denver on the I-70 expressway.
 Site open, tower closed.
 Owner: Town of Frisco.
 Site manager: Frisco Bay Marina.

 Notable faux lighthouses: